What is the purpose of the certification process?

 What qualifies as continuing education in the ethics focus area?

-In order to be classified in the ethics focus area, the content of the program must convey specific behavior that is related to, preferably, the CRC/CCRC Code of Professional Ethics for Rehabilitation Counselors, or, alternatively, the ACA Code of Ethics and Standards of Practice.
-Appropriate subject matter must relate to rehabilitation counseling and must include one of the following:
+In order to be classified in the ethics focus area, the content of the program must primarily be regarding specific behavior that is related to, preferably, the CRC/CCRC Code of Professional Ethics for Rehabilitation Counselors, or, alternatively, the ACA Code of Ethics and Standards of Practice.
+Appropriate subject matter must primarily relate to rehabilitation counseling and must include one of the following: